PJ-Oscheh/BW-ParkingLot/TO-DO-List.md

 ----Problems----
 "what do we do if someone parks in a spot but doesn't unpark?"
+    Ideas:
-    Ideas: have the parking people correct miss counts For some parking lots have the count rest at midnight(knowlton) Give up
+    1.have the parking people correct miss counts 2.For some parking lots have the count rest at midnight(knowlton) 3.Give up